-There are about 408 Wetlands in Tripura covering an area of 98.58 sq.km.
+There are about 432 wetlands and 2983 small wetlands (area<2.25 ha) in Tripura covering an area of 17,542 ha.
 Of the total Wetlands, 7 Wetlands are important from the point of view of biodiversity conservation and as centers of socio-economic values and potential sources for eco-tourism in the State.
 The Rudrasagar lake of State is also covered under International Convention on wet land (Ramsar Convention).

-West Tripura district has a total number of 1237 wetlands, including small wetlands, comprising an area of 4749 Ha, which constitutes 1.34% of total Geographical Area of the district.
+West Tripura district has a total number of 1237 of wetlands including small wetlands, comprising an area of 4749 Ha, which constitutes 1.34% of total Geographical Area of the district.
 The inland-Natural wetlands comprise about 75.9%.
 The Waterlogged occupies the largest area (1527 Ha) next to River/Stream (1764 Ha).
 The other major natural wetland types are Lake/Pond and Ox-Bow lakes.